jonathan-martz/lumen-controller-projects/README.md

-#### User Model for Laravel (Lumen/Nova)
+#### Project Controller for Laravel
-Note: I split up the lumen model into lumen and nova.
-But i am not pretty sure if it works for all 3, so give it a try and give me your feedback.

-Branches:
-* master -> Laravel
-* lumen -> Lumen
-* nova -> Nova
+Note: This controller is still in development, dont use it in production!!!

 #### Why ?
 This Controller makes Projects available via api.

+#### Todo
+* rename controller to laravel ?

 ##### Copyright
 Copyright by Jonathan Martz